-Sasithon Bella (from Michigan, USA) started The Kewl Shop about 10 years ago.
+Sasithon Bella (from Michigan, USA) started The Kewl Shop over 10 years ago.

 Hi there, my names Sasithon, or Sasi for short and I run The Kewl Shop together with my husband, Charles.
 I’m Thai and spent my formative years in Bangkok, the capital of Thailand.
 Charles is British.

-Gia Paddock (from Phoenix, Arizona, USA) started Boutique Rye about 5 years ago.
+Gia Paddock (from Phoenix, Arizona, USA) started Boutique Rye over 5 years ago.

 Hi everyone, my name is Gia, and I am the owner of Boutique Rye.
 We are a women’s clothing and accessories boutique that is all online!